 So you want to make brownies from scratch.
 Amazing!
-We guarantee it's worth the extra effort (though if you are to go the boxed route, we've rounded up our favorites for you).
-But it's not as simple as baking the first recipe you see.
-First, you have to decide: do you want a chewy, fudgy, or cakey brownie?
+We guarantee it's worth the extra effort, but it's not as simple as baking the first recipe you see.
+First, you have to decide: Do you want a chewy, fudgy, or cakey brownie?

 The chewy brownie (center in the photo) is likely the one you know and love.
 It has—you guessed it—a thick and chewy outer crust with a rich chocolate center.
-A fudgy brownie (far left in the photo) is slightly underbaked, and is very gooey and dense.
+A fudgy brownie (far left in the photo) is slightly underbaked and is very gooey and dense.
 It is for true chocoholics.
-Cakey brownies (far right in the photo) may get a bad rap, but think of them as slices of fluffy chocolate cake, complete with an irresistible crackly shell on top.
+Cakey brownies (far right) may get a bad rap but think of them as slices of fluffy chocolate cake, complete with an irresistible crackly shell on top.

 While butter is the only fat used in fudgy and cakey brownies, chewy brownies benefit from the addition of canola oil (which is also why this version may remind you of the boxed mixes).
 The addition of brown sugar is also crucial, because it speeds gluten formation, resulting in a chewier texture.
 Using cocoa powder instead of melted chocolate ensures they don't fall too deeply into the fudgy category.

 Fudgy brownies benefit from less cocoa powder and the addition of chopped chocolate, which gets melted with the butter to create a thick, molten base.
 Pulling them out of the oven before a toothpick comes out clean also ensures the center stays fudge-like and gooey.